 She currently is an adjunct professor at Dominican University of CA in San Rafael, teaching Quantitative Reasoning courses to Humanities and Business majors.

-Jude C. Cooks is a Strategic Initiatives Leader for Synchrony Financial Enterprise Operations.
-He received his MBA, with a focus on International Strategy and Management, from Indiana University.
+Jude C. Cooks is the Vice President for Credit Solutions for Synchrony.
+He received his MBA, with a focus on International Strategy and Management, from the Kelley School of Business at Indiana University.
 He received his B.A. from Indiana University as well, where he majored in Computer Science and Philosophy.
-Jude previously held a variety of roles in Operations and Operational Risk Management for Citigroup over 10 years in both Cincinnati and Atlanta.
-He is also an active volunteer; he won a Presidential Volunteer Service Award in 2009 for his work in animal rescue, he coordinated an elementary school economic education program designed to teach fourth and fifth graders responsible money management, and most recently has been a Cub Scout leader.
-He presently lives in North-Metro Atlanta, Georgia with his family and spends his free time chasing his kids, enjoying the outdoors, and reading.
+Jude previously held a variety of roles in Operations and Operational Risk Management for Citigroup and Synchrony in both Cincinnati and Atlanta.
+He is a father of three young children and in the process of becoming a foster parent.
+Jude is also an active volunteer: in addition to his work with CCF, he volunteers with his kids' school and with his church.
+He presently lives in North-Metro Atlanta, Georgia with his family and pets, and spends his free time chasing his kids, enjoying the outdoors, and reading.

 Ann Mathieson is the Founding Director at Marin Promise Partnership and a member of the Leadership Council of New Schools Venture fund.
 Ann also serves as a Bay Area Board Member for Peer Health Exchange and is a Trustee for Marin Academy.
 She has been the past Board Chair of the Marin Community Foundation and spent nine years as the Director of Marketing, New Product Development at the Collagen Corporation.
 Ann earned her MBA in Marketing and Health care from Stanford Univerity Graduate School of Business